bacchist/TheHardProblem/notes/bacchist/notes.md

 Particularly as it relates to the discussion of AI consciousness, Ilia Delio should be given more prominence.
 As a scholar of Teilhard, she is cited in the section addressing him.
 However, [her own thought](delio.md) is quite intriguing.

 Panpsychism has a lot of overlap with various monisms.
-Comparing Bertrand Russell to Alfred North Whitehead brings out some of the nuances between different systems.
+[Comparing Bertrand Russell to Alfred North Whitehead](russell_whitehead.md) brings out some of the nuances of different systems.